 Follow the adventures of Ibb as she seeks to overcome her fears of the unknown, to try and be brave and find out what is really behind the castle gate.

-I really enjoyed this book and for me it had echoes of the Selfish Giant by Oscar Wilde and this would be interesting to explore with the children.
+I enjoyed The Very Last Castle, and for me, it had echoes of the Selfish Giant by Oscar Wilde, and this would be interesting to explore with the children.
 It would be a great resource for PSHE, exploring bravery and overcoming fears and a welcome addition to Philosophy for Children resources.
-The illustrations allow lots of discussion and the themes are developed in a very child-centred way; I also loved the female main character!
+The illustrations by Mark Pett allow lots of discussion, and the themes are developed in a very child-centred way; I also loved the female main character!
 It would be a great class reader for KS1 and into Year 3.